6 Best Cameras for Dental Photography: (2023 Guide & Reviews)

 Canon PowerShot G7X Mark III: (best point and shoot camera for dental photography)

-During the last year of my medical school, a competition was held at our college in which we had to capture the dental models, and the best one would be given a prize.
+During the last year of my medical school, a competition was held at our college in which we had to capture the dental models, and the best one would be a prize.

 I took part in that competition.